thoughtbot/superglue/docs/tutorial.md

 ### Continuing where we last left off

-Lets add a 5 second sleep to `show.json.props` so ever user is waiting 5 seconds for every page load.
+Let's add a 5-second sleep to `show.json.props` so every user is waiting for 5 seconds for every page load.